xymor/lightrail/README.md

-Some Rails extensions that we share across different projects.

-# Strobe::ActionController::Metal
+# Lightrail::ActionController::Metal

-`Strobe::ActionController::Metal` provides a lightweight `ActionController::Base` without several modules that are not used when your controller main concern is to handle APIs.
+`Lightrail::ActionController::Metal` provides a lightweight `ActionController::Base` without several modules that are not used when your controller main concern is to handle APIs.

-`Strobe::ActionController::Metal` also provides three new behaviors:
+`Lightrail::ActionController::Metal` also provides three new behaviors:

 * `param` is a method that can handle with nested params hashes.
 For instance, `param("user.id")` is the same as `params[:user].is_a?(Hash) && params[:user][:id]`;